Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Methods

 \subsection{B-ODIL: Bayesian inference for inverse problems with ODIL}

-We now consider the Bayesian formulation of \ac{PDE}-based inverse problems, where the goal is to infer parameters $\theta$ and the solution field $\mathbf{u}$ from noisy measurements $\mathcal{D}$, given a model in the form of a \ac{PDE}.
+We now consider the Bayesian formulation of \ac{PDE}-based inverse problems, where the goal is to infer parameters $\theta$ and the solution field $\mathbf{u}$ from noisy measurements $\mathcal{D} = \{y_k\}_{k=1}^{N_D}$, given a model in the form of a \ac{PDE}.
 In this framework, the posterior distribution is obtained by combining a likelihood model for the data with prior knowledge enforcing compatibility between the solution field and the \ac{PDE}.
 As we have seen in the previous section, \ac{ODIL} provides a natural way to encode this compatibility through a \ac{PDE} loss.
 We thus incorporate this \ac{PDE} loss into the prior information, allowing us to extend \ac{ODIL} into the Bayesian setting.

-We assume that the measurements $\mathcal{D} = \{y_k\}_{k=1}^{N_D}$ are noisy and that we have a model describing this noise.
+In classical Bayesian inverse problems with well-posed PDEs and accurate forward models, one often eliminates the state variable via a map $\mathbf{u}=f(\mathbf{\theta})$, yielding a reduced posterior over $\mathbf{\theta}$.
+In contrast, B-ODIL targets settings in which the governing equations are enforced approximately through a residual-based term and may be affected by discretization error or model misspecification.
+In this regime, enforcing a strict parameter-to-state map can lead to biased and overconfident posteriors, motivating the use of a joint posterior over $(\mathbf{u}, \mathbf{\theta})$ that can accommodate structural model error.
+We assume that the measurements $\mathcal{D}$ are noisy and that we have a model describing this noise.
 We would like to estimate the parameters $\mathbf{\theta}$ and the solution $\mathbf{u}$, with quantified uncertainties.
 According to the Bayes' theorem, the posterior distribution of these quantities given the data reads

 where we omit the normalization constant $P(\mathcal{D})$.
 The term $P(\mathbf{u}, \mathbf{\theta})$ denotes the prior knowledge of the parameters and solution field, and $P(\mathcal{D} \mid \mathbf{u}, \mathbf{\theta})$ is the likelihood of the data.
 A common form of the likelihood assumes that the observations are statistically independent and that they are normally distributed: